-- (a) will indicate whether, on the basis of the information in that report, the education provider and program continue to meet the accreditation standards, and - (b) may include recommended actions for the education provider, particularly if the information indicate that any standard has not been met. - 9.
-Processes for decisions during monitoring of approved medical radiation practice programs
+- (a) will indicate whether, on the basis of the information in that report, the education provider and program continue to meet the accreditation standards, and - (b) may include recommended actions for the education provider (including site visit, full assessment or other actions), particularly if the information indicates that any standard has not been met.

+13. Processes for decisions during monitoring of approved medical radiation practice programs

-9.1 Accreditation Committee preliminary monitoring decision
+13.1 Accreditation Committee preliminary monitoring decision

 The Accreditation Committee will consider the content of the final monitoring report and make a preliminary decision about continued accreditation of the program.
-The Committee will confirm that the Accreditation Unit should send the education provider written notice of the Accreditation Committee's preliminary monitoring decision and provide the Accreditation Committee's reasons for its preliminary decision as well as a copy of the final monitoring report.
+The committee will confirm that the Accreditation Unit should send the education provider written notice of the Accreditation Committee's preliminary monitoring decision and provide the Accreditation Committee's reasons for its preliminary decision as well as a copy of the final monitoring report.

-9.2 Education provider may respond to preliminary monitoring decision
+13.2 Education provider may respond to preliminary monitoring decision